psevestre/openid-fapi/Financial_API_Grant_Management.md

 It also means the client cannot explicitly ask the authorization server to update a certain grant that is bound to a certain user.
 Instead the authorization server, typically, will determine a pre-existing grant using the client id from the authorization request and the user id of the authenticated resource owner.

-If a client wants the authorization server to update a pre-existing grant, it needs to obtain identity data about the user and utilize it in a login hint kind of parameter to refer to the "same user as last time", exposing more identity data to the client than neccessary.
+If a client wants the authorization server to update a pre-existing grant, it needs to obtain identity data about the user and utilize it in a login hint kind of parameter to refer to the "same user as last time", exposing more identity data to the client than necessary.

 Another pattern that was proposed is to use refresh tokens to refer to grants.
 This would require to send the refresh token as part of the authorization request through the front channel, which posses security issues since the refresh token is a credential and could leak and be injected that way.